galastrostats/general/bootstrap.md

 ## Part II: The Smoothed Bootstrap

 Bootstrapping can be unreliable for small samples.
-Let's explore how to obtain an unbiased (or less biased) estimate of &sigma; for a small sample, using "smoothed bootstrapping".
+Let's explore how to obtain an unbiased (or less biased) estimate of &sigma; for a small sample, using alternative forms of bootstrapping.

 1. Construct an initial random sample of 5 points drawn from a Gaussian with mean = 0 and &sigma; = 1.
 Compare the directly computed &sigma; for this sample from `np.std` to  the input ("true") &sigma; as well as to the &sigma; found using `astroML.resample.bootstrap` with `np.std`.